-Don't hoard your star performers, let them out in the field
+Don't hoard your engineering players, let them out in the field

-Don't hoard your star performers, let them out in the field
+Don't hoard your engineering players, let them out in the field

-Even well-run organizations can fall into the trap of ‘hoarding’ their star performers, keeping them ‘on the bench’, unwilling to put them on use in challenging everyday projects.
+Well-run organizations can fall into the trap of ‘hoarding’ their star performers.
+They keep them ‘on the bench’, not deploying them for big, risky, challenging projects.
 That’s an unnecessary inefficiency.
-As in sports, allowing your strongest players to go out to the field not only gives them practice, it also improves general teaem performance and provides boost of morale to the rest of the team.
+As in sports, allowing your strongest players to go out to the field gives them practice.
+It also improves general team performance and provides boost of morale to the rest of the team.
+Send your players out to play!

 Introduction

-Imagine a dusty attic overflowing with heirlooms, gathering cobwebs instead of enriching lives.
-This image perfectly captures the irony of hoarding mentality in software engineering, where top performers – the organization’s most important assets – are often underutilized, their potential locked away like precious antiques.
+Imagine a dusty attic overflowing with heirlooms, gathering cobwebs.
+This parallels the irony of hoarding mentality in software engineering.
+Top performers – an organization’s most important assets – are under-used, their potential locked away like precious antiques.

-I witnessed this firsthand in a Kathmandu engineering firm, where a highly skilled engineer was kept on the sidelines for “big emergencies,” while their colleagues struggled with everyday challenges.
-This experience left me unsettled… the underutilization of talent, the missed opportunities and hampered efficiency was so easy to fix, that it was hard to not intervene as an outsider.
+I saw this firsthand in a Kathmandu engineering shop.
+A highly skilled engineer was kept on the sidelines for “big emergencies,” while his colleagues struggled with their projects.
+This experience left me unsettled… the underutilization of talent, the missed opportunities and hampered efficiency was so easy to fix!
+It was hard to not intervene as an outsider.

-The occasion led me to wonder: how might organizations break free from such a limiting approach and unleash the power of their human capital?
-In this essay, we’ll discuss the “use-it-or-lose-it” reality of hoarding psychology in software engineering, explore its negative consequences and advocate for a better alternative.
+That made me wonder: how might organizations break free from such limiting approach and use their power-players?
+I’ll discuss the “use-it-or-lose-it” reality of hoarding psychology in engineering, explore its negative consequences and advocate for a better alternative.

 From Orchestras to Engineering Teams

-Imagine a magnificent orchestra where the most skilled musicians are rarely given solos, their virtuosity reserved for special occasions.
-While others struggle with challenging pieces, these talents remain underutilized, hindering the orchestra’s overall performance.
-This mirrors software teams where top performers are kept on the sidelines, limiting their contributions and stifling team potential.
+Imagine a magnificent orchestra where the most skilled musicians are rarely given solos.
+Their virtuosity reserved for special occasions, the big projects.
+While others struggle with challenging pieces, these talents remain unused.
+It might seem like a silly scenario, but it mirrors engineering teams where top performers are kept on the sidelines.
+This is done despite it limiting their contributions and stifling team potential.

-Think of a talented gardener with a passion for exotic plants.
-If they hoard rare seeds instead of planting them, their skills never develop, and the potential beauty of their garden remains unrealized.
-This parallels individuals in organizations who, under a hoarding mentality, see their skills stagnate due to underutilization, hindering both personal and organizational growth.
+Imagine a talented gardener with an interest exotic plants.
+If they hoard rare seeds instead of planting them, their skills never develop.
+The potential beauty of their garden remains unrealized.
+This parallels individuals in organizations who see their skills stagnate due to under-use, hindering both personal and organizational growth.

-We’ve all encountered hoarding tendencies in everyday life.
+We’ve all encountered hoarding in everyday life.
 Imagine a family with a “junk room” overflowing with unused items.
-While they hold onto these possessions for “just in case” scenarios, they miss opportunities to declutter, donate, and potentially enjoy these items.
-This reflects how organizations might hoard data, tools, or even knowledge, limiting their accessibility and hindering innovation.
+While they hold onto these possessions for “just in case” scenarios, they miss opportunities to declutter, donate, and enjoy these items.
+This mirrors how organizations hoard data, tools, or even knowledge, limiting their accessibility and hindering innovation.
+The idea is to move from ‘scarcity’ mindset, to a more ‘abundance’ mindset.

-The Ripple Effect: From Underutilized Individuals to Societal Impact:
+The Ripple Effect: From Unused Individuals to Societal Impact:

-This hoarding manifests in various ways.
-Top performers might be stuck with mundane tasks, excluded from critical decision-making, or kept in the dark about talented resources.
-This breeds a culture of fear and information silos, where knowledge and expertise are tightly controlled, not freely shared.
-It’s like having a library locked away, its wisdom inaccessible to those who need it most.
+This hoarding manifests in multiple ways.
+Top performers might be stuck with mundane tasks.
+They will ask for more challenging work, to no avail.
+They might be excluded from critical decision-making.
+Or they might be kept in the dark about talented resources and collaboration opportunities.
+This breeds a culture of fear and information silos, where knowledge and expertise are tightly controlled.
+It’s like having a library locked away, its knowledge inaccessible to those who need it most.

-As a consequence, top performers feel underutilized, their skills plateauing, and their motivation waning.
-Teams suffer from knowledge gaps and missed partnership opportunities, leading to inefficiencies and slower progress.
-The organization itself loses its competitive edge, struggling with stifled innovation and sluggish development cycles.
+As a consequence, top performers feel unused, their skills plateaus, and their motivation wanes.
+Teams suffer from knowledge gaps and missed partnership opportunities.
+Inefficiencies increase, progress slows.
+The organization loses competitive edge, stifling innovation and getting slow development cycles.

-Now, lets consider a different scenario.
-In a culture of consistent utilization, top performers are challenged, empowered, and seen as integral parts of the team.
+Consider an alternative scenario.
+Top performers are challenged, empowered, and seen as integral parts of the team.
 They actively share their knowledge, encouraging knowledge-sharing and learning across all levels.
-This unlocks a treasure trove of benefits: individuals experience growth and recognition, teams function with increased synergy, and the organization thrives on a wave of innovation and agility.
+This reveals a trove of benefits: individuals experience growth and recognition.
+Teams gain increased synergy, and the organization thrives on innovation and agility.

-Software engineering organizations must abandon the hoarding mentality and embrace consistent utilization for their top performers.
-This shift is strategically important, for it unlocks employees’ full potential.
+Engineering teams must abandon the hoarding mentality and embrace consistent utilization for their performers.

 Emphasizing the Benefits of Consistent Utilization

-Conversely, consistent utilization of top performers unlocks a wealth of benefits.
-Companies like Facebook and OpenAI, renowned for empowering their top talent, showcase the advantages firsthand.
-Facebook’s culture of “hackathons” encourages senior engineers to actively share knowledge and contribute to diverse projects, promoting innovative thinking and rapid prototyping.
-OpenAI uses its top researchers not just for research, but also for code reviews and mentorship, accelerating development cycles and knowledge transfer.
-In both cases, consistent utilization has led to faster development cycles, improved product quality, and a more agile workforce.
+Consistent utilization of top performers generates numerous benefits.
+Companies like Alphabet and Netflix make the advantages visible firsthand.
+Apple’s culture of “hackathons” encourages senior engineers to actively share knowledge and contribute to diverse projects.
+Apple uses its top researchers not just for research, but also for code reviews and mentorship.
+In both cases, consistent use has led to faster development cycles, improved product quality, and a more agile workforce.

-Shifting towards consistent utilization of top performers requires overcoming not just tactical challenges and the inertia of established practices.
-Organizations often fall into comfortable routines, hesitant to disrupt the status quo even when the current approach proves suboptimal.
+Shifting towards consistent utilization of top performers requires overcoming the inertia of established practices.
+Organizations fall into comfortable routines, afraid of disrupting the status quo even with a suboptimal approach.
 Understanding these underlying forces is important to lead change.

 Sources of Inertia: